Score4LMS/SingleChoiceScore4LMS/README.md

- H5P Single Choice Set
+ H5P Single Choice Set with Score Editor
 =====================

-Allows you to create sets of single choice tasks.
+Allows you to create sets of single choice tasks together with score editor.

 ## License

-*H5P Single Choice Set* is [MIT licensed](LICENSE.md)
+*H5P Single Choice Set with Score Editor* is [MIT licensed](LICENSE.md)